Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Introduction

-\bparagraph{The related work of C\'amara et al.} Theoretical foundations for the application of persistent homology to recombination have also been studied in recent work of C\'amara, Levine, Rabad\'an \cite{Camara:2016kl}, though from a rather different angle than ours.
-That work considers connections to the problem of constructing \emph{minimal ancestral recombination graphs} (ARGs) for single-breakpoint models of recombination.
+Theoretical foundations for the application of persistent homology to recombination have also been studied in recent work of C\'amara et al. \cite{Camara:2016kl} and Parida et al. \cite{parida2015topological}, though from a rather different angle than ours. \cite{Camara:2016kl} considers connections to the problem of constructing \emph{minimal ancestral recombination graphs} (ARGs) for single-breakpoint models of recombination.
 (An ARG roughly corresponds to what we call an evolutionary history in this paper; a minimal ARG is a history of a given set of genome sequences with as few recombination events as possible.)
 In contrast, we do not consider ARG reconstruction or constrain recombination to a single-breakpoint model.

+The theory developed in \cite{parida2015topological} concerns population admixture.
+The work models the evolution not only of individual organisms, but also of entire populations, and defines barcodes signatures both at the individual level and at the population level.
+It is shown that under natural assumptions on the inter-population and intra-population genetic distances, one can deduce information about barcodes at the population level from barcodes at the individual level.
+However, no direct theoretical relationship is established between the barcodes and recombination or admixture.

-While our aim and technical approach differ from this previous work, we do share the common goal of understanding topological statistics for evolutionary biology.
+While our aim and technical approach differ from these previous works, we do share the common goal of understanding persistent homology as a signature of genetic recombination.